 Know the difference between tinder and kindling, check out our article to learn more.
 Unless you're committed to executing a bow drill 100% of the time, carry some sort of back up fire starter, whether its from a Survival Fishing Kit, a Paracord Bracelet, or your homemade fire starting kit.
 Above all, practice using it in a controlled environment.

-The snow cave shelter is a effective shelter because snow is a good insulator and wind screener.
-To build, you will need a snow drift of at lest 9 feet high.
+The snow cave shelter is an effective shelter because snow is a good insulator and wind screener.
+To build, you will need a snowdrift of at least 9 feet high.
 Keep the roof arched for strength and to allow melted snow to drain down the sides.
 Build the sleeping platform higher than the doorway.
 Keep away from the cave's walls or better yet dig a very small trench between you and the wall to keep yourself dry while inside should any runoff occur.

 Snow trench is the most basic of snow shelters.
 You simply dig a big hole of preferred size and depth in the snow and then cover it with something.
 The trench can be covered for example with snow blocks or some fabric.
 Skis, ski stick and sleds are useful to give the cover a structure.
 A tent that has broken in a storm can still be used to cover a snow trench keeping you protected from the storm.
 The length of the structures supporting the roof somewhat limit the size of the trench.